magnus-haw/mARC-db/README.md

 This is a python app for accessing mARC data using the Django webserver framework

-## Running Locally
+## Running Locally on Windows

-Make sure you have Python3 [installed properly](http://install.python-guide.org).
+Make sure you have both [git](https://git-scm.com/download/win) and [Python3](http://install.python-guide.org).
 Then you can clone the project and install the requirements:

 ### Install using Anaconda distribution
 ```sh